def-/nim-http-speedup/README.md

     first optimizations (2bf8e42)      18326
     some more optimizations (27ba61a)  25524
     (671afcd)                          31498
+    with --gc:markandsweep             38311
-    with boehm gc (single threaded)    40361
+    with --gc:boehm (single threaded)  40361

 Parallelizing doesn't work yet, the selectors have to be reworked for this probably: